splunk/observability-workshop/content/en/other/hpa/6-setup-hpa.md

 Save the changes you have made.
 (Hint: Use `Esc` followed by `:wq!` to save your changes).

-{{% notice title="Workshop Question" style="tip" icon="question" %}}
+{{% notice title="Workshop Questions" style="tip" icon="question" %}}

-How many pods are now in a running state?
-How many are pending?
-Why are they pending?
+1. How many pods are now in a running state?

+2. How many are pending?

+3. Why are they pending?

 {{% /notice %}}

 **Congratulations!** You have successfully completed the workshop.